nmarsceau/scdtsea.org/board_members/joe_sabbadino.md

   I have been a full-time driver education teacher at Bob Jones Academy for over 40 years.
 As well as a part-time driver educator at Greenville Technical College and at TOPS (Bob Jones University) for over 15 years.
 I established Sabbadino Driving School, LLC in 2010 which I own and operate as a full-time driving instructor.

   I am a member in the South Carolina Driver & Traffic Safety Education association, and have been an officer in SCDTSEA for over 40 years as President and Newsletter Editor.
-I’ve been a member of the American Driver & Traffic Safety Education Association for over 30 years.
+I've been a member of the American Driver & Traffic Safety Education Association for over 30 years.
 I have served as President-Elect and President for the Southeast Region ADTSEA.